learntheropes/learn-the-ropes/content/en/articles/host-anonymous-website-clearnet.md

 ## Buy a domain and a VPS on Njalla
 *Njalla is a domain registrar based in Sweden that prioritizes the protection of users' privacy.
 When purchasing a domain through a typical registrar, you're required to provide personal information such as your name, address, phone number, email address, and payment details.
 Even if you opt for Whois protection to keep this information hidden from the public, the registrar still has access to it.
 In contrast, Njalla offers a privacy-aware service and doesn't ask for your personal information.*
 They offer domain registration, VPS, DNS and VPN.
-They have a [clearner website](https://njal.la) and an [hidden service](https://njallalafimoej5i4eg7vlnqjvmb6zhdh27qxcatdn647jtwwwui3nad.onion).
+They have a [clearner website](https://njal.la) and an [onion service](https://njallalafimoej5i4eg7vlnqjvmb6zhdh27qxcatdn647jtwwwui3nad.onion).
 Connect the Tor Browser and browse to the hideen service [registration page](https://njallalafimoej5i4eg7vlnqjvmb6zhdh27qxcatdn647jtwwwui3nad.onion/signup).
 Register an account and login using the Proton email registered before and add a domain of you choice and a Virtual Private Server to your cart.
 Under the `Account` > `Settings` page, enable the two factor authentication and past the PGP public key that you saved before on Poton, this way all the comunication with Njalla will be encrypted.